Vansh-Baghel/HTML-files/Theory_CSS/Theory_Codes/Theory_css.md

 - Overwrites origin but kinda similar to origin.

+## background-position

+- Used to adjust image the way we want.

 ## backgroud shorthand property

-- background position and size are separated by a slash , if only one value is specified like border-box then it'll be added to both origin adn clip otherwise if we mention both then origin will be accepted before clip.
+- background position and size are separated by a slash , if only one value is specified like border-box then it'll be added to both origin and clip otherwise if we mention both then origin will be accepted before clip.

 ## editing img (not bg img)